Lab-for-Infant-Development-and-Language/LIDLbot-Experiment-Platform/README.md

 1. Open a terminal in the project root folder.
 2. `cd backend`
 3. `poetry env activate`
+4. `poetry install`

+Notes:
-4. `poetry install` (Note that `poetry install` is only required for the first time to install dependencies.)
+- `poetry install` is only required for the first time to install dependencies.)
+- If `poetry env activate` does not work, you will need to update poetry with `poetry self update`.

 # Experiment Configuration